-While these efforts advance scalable QA generation, most fall short in capturing long-range semantic dependencies, integrating multi-source evidence, or producing training data aligned with the dual needs of retriever–generator interaction in RAG systems.
-In contrast, our approach emphasizes dynamic concept fusion, multi-chunk alignment, and semantic grounding, enabling the creation of high-quality QA data that is robust, diverse, and directly applicable to complex RAG adaptation paradigms.
+\paragraph{Question Generation} Automatic QA generation has been widely studied to reduce annotation cost and support domain-specific modeling.
+CliniQG4QA \cite{QAG:CliniQG4QA} generates controlled clinical QA pairs via template-guided phrase prediction and answer-aware generation, but assumes short, clean passages and does not scale to long, noisy enterprise documents.
+E2EQR \cite{hwang2024explainable} constructs multi-hop questions by iteratively rewriting simpler queries, yet lacks explicit mechanisms for evidence selection and grounding, which are critical for retrieval-augmented settings.
+FinTextQA \cite{QAG:FintextQA} targets financial text using semantic retrieval and sentence windowing, but depends on external question banks, limiting applicability in unseen or low-resource domains.
+QAG \cite{ushio2023empirical} adopts an answer-first pipeline to generate multi-hop questions, but is not designed to align question construction with retriever training or RAG-specific supervision.

+Several recent question generation frameworks focus on evaluating RAG systems.
+RAGEval \cite{QAG-Eval:RagEval} introduces the DRAGONBall dataset and associated metrics via a schema–configuration–document–QRA pipeline, producing scenario-driven synthetic corpora for controlled benchmarking.
+RAGAS \cite{es-etal-2024-ragas} provides reference-free evaluation metrics and a synthetic test set generator based on knowledge-graph construction and evolutionary question rewriting.
+While effective for probing diverse query behaviors, these methods are primarily designed for evaluation and do not expose persistent semantic concepts or structured context roles.

+In contrast, RAGen is explicitly data-centric and targets \emph{RAG adaptation rather than evaluation}.
+It operates directly on raw, schema-free corpora and generates structured Question–Answer–Context (QAC) units grounded in document-level concepts and multi-chunk evidence which later serve as generic supervision for adapting multiple RAG components.

-\paragraph {Retrieval-Augmented Generation (RAG)} RAG systems \cite{lewis2020retrieval} enhance language models by integrating them with neural retrievers that fetch relevant external documents to ground generated responses.
-A typical RAG pipeline consists of three core components: a retriever, which selects top-$k$ relevant passages (often using dense or hybrid embeddings); an embedding model, which maps both queries and documents into a shared representation space for effective retrieval; and a language model, which synthesizes answers from the retrieved content.
+\paragraph{Retrieval-Augmented Generation (RAG)} Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval} enhances language models by grounding generation in externally retrieved documents.
+A standard RAG pipeline comprises three components: a retriever that selects relevant passages, an embedding model that maps queries and documents into a shared space, and a language model that synthesizes answers from retrieved content.

-Early work such as DPR \cite{RAG-Retriever:DPR} focuses on improving retrieval through dense representation learning, while generation modules typically leverage pre-trained encoder–decoder models like BART \cite{lewis2019bart} or T5 \cite{raffel2020exploring}.
-For improving the embedding space, MAFIN \cite{RAG-Embedding:Mafin} proposes a method to fine-tune black-box embedding models by augmenting them with trainable, open-sourced embeddings on domain-specific tasks.
-To capture inter-passage relationships, GraphRAG \cite{RAG-Embedding:GraphRAG} models retrieved content as a graph and performs graph-based traversal during retrieval and decoding.
-Although effective for structured data, GraphRAG relies on predefined graph schemas and lacks flexibility in adapting to new domains or dynamically constructing training data.